-AHSUBR's terrestrial Transition Area of 1,130.56 km2 or 62% is comprised of a combination of public lands, private lands and First Nations Reserves.
+The terrestrial Transition Area of 1,130.56 km2 or 62% of all AHSUBR (not just its land area) is comprised of a combination of public lands, private lands and First Nations Reserves.
 By far the largest land area is under the authority of the provincial government.